 Can a driver get the vehicle out of impound before the 30 days run?

-Probably not.
-There are some very narrow exceptions to this set forth here.
+Otherwise, there are some very narrow exceptions that would permit early release of the vehicle.
 However, early release seems to be limited to five circumstances:

 - The vehicle was stolen and the owner was not the one driving.